empicano/aiomqtt/docs/subscribing-to-a-topic.md

 ## Processing concurrently

-Messages are queued and returned sequentially from `Client.messages`.
+Messages are queued internally and returned sequentially from `Client.messages`.
 If a message takes a long time to handle, it blocks the handling of other messages.

 You can handle messages concurrently by using an `asyncio.TaskGroup` like so: